Codesai/website/_posts/2017-01-07-about-connascence.md

   * **Connascence** of Timing (CoTm): when the timing of the execution of multiple components is important.

-  * **Connascence** of Value (CoV)
+  * **Connascence** of Value (CoV): when there are constraints on the possible values some shared elements can take.
+It's usually related to invariants.

   * **Connascence** of Identity (CoI): when multiple components must reference the entity.

+Another important form of **connascence** is **contranascence** which exists when elements are required to differ from each other (e.g., have different name in the same namespace or be in different namespaces, etc). **Contranascence** may also be either static or a dynamic.

 ### 4. Properties of connascence.

-Jim Weirich blabla
+Page-Jones talks in his books about two important properties of **connascence** that help measure its impact on maintanability: its degree of explicitness (the more explicit a **connascence** form is, the weaker it is) and its locality, (connascence across encapsulation boundaries is much worse than **connascence** between elements inside the same encapsulation boundary).

+A nice way to reformulate this is using what it's called the **three axes of connascence** <-- nota al pie which are:

 #### 4.1.
 Degree.

-The degree of a instance of connascence is related to the size of its impact. <-- add examples
+The degree of a instance of **connascence** is related to the size of its impact.
+For instance, a software element that is connascent with hundreds of elements is likely to become a larger problem than one that is connacent to only a few.

 #### 4.2 Locality.

-The locality of an instance of connascence is how close the two entities are to each other.
-Code that is close together (in the same module, class, or function) should typically have more, and higher forms of connascence than code that is far apart (in separate modules, or even codebases). <-- rephrase
+The locality of an instance of **connascence** talks about how close the two software element are to each other.
+Elements that are close together (in the same encapsulation element) should typically present more, and higher forms of **connascence** than elements that is far apart (in different encapsulation boundaries).
+In other words, as the distance between software elements increases, the forms of **connascence** should be weaker.

 #### 4.3 Stregth.

-Page-Jones states that connascence has a spectrum of explicitness in connascence.

-The more implicit a form of connascence is, the more time consuming and costly it is to detect, so the stronger it is.
-Another way of viewing this property, is that the stronger a form of connascence is the harder it is to refactor.
+Page-Jones states that **connascence** has a spectrum of explicitness.
+The more implicit a form of **connascence** is, the more time consuming and costly it is to detect.
+Also a stronger a form of **connascence** is usually harder to refactor.
+So, stronger forms of **connascence** are harder to detect or refactor.

-So, in summary, stronger connascence forms are harder to detect or refactor.
-This is why static forms of connascence are weaker (easier to detect) than the dynamic ones, or, for example why CoN is much weaker (easier to refactor) than CoP.
+This is why **static** forms of **connascence** are weaker (easier to detect) than the **dynamic** ones, or, for example, why **CoN** is much weaker (easier to refactor) than **CoP**.

-The following figure shows the different forms of connascence sorted by descending strength.
+The following figure by Kevin Rutherford shows the different forms of **connascence** we saw before, but sorted by descending strength.

 <figure>
     <img src="/assets/connascence-o-meter.png" alt="Connascence forms sorted by descending strength (from Kevin Rutherford's XP Surgery)" />
     <figcaption>
-      Connascence forms sorted by descending strength (from <a href="http://xpsurgery.eu/resources/connascence/">Kevin Rutherford's XP Surgery</a>).
+      **connascence** forms sorted by descending strength (from <a href="http://xpsurgery.eu/resources/connascence/">Kevin Rutherford's XP Surgery</a>).
     </figcaption>
 </figure>

-### 5. How should we apply it?
+### 5. How should we apply **connascence**?

 Page-Jones offers three guidelines for using **connascence** to improve systems maintanability<a href="#nota2"><sup>[2]</sup></a>: